QuestNetwork/qD/README.md

 qDesk allows to lazy load modules.

-:warning: **Attention**
+>:warning: **Attention**<br>

-If you're experiencing connectivity issues, on the app you can try using different star node configurations in Settings > IPFS.
+>If you're experiencing connectivity issues, on the app you can try using different star node configurations in Settings > IPFS.
 The web demo unfortunately intermittently breaks because it doesn't have that feature yet.

 ## Security